hsigeman/findZX/workflow/report/workflow.rst

 * Files (one for each selected mismatch setting): ``6_confirmSexing.samplesSeparately.mismatch.{{ snakemake.config["mismatch_settings"] }}.pdf``

-* Description: These plot are based on per-individual coverage and heterozygosity values for all 5 kb windows, and can be used to (a) confirm, or identify mistakes, in the sexing of invididuals and (b) estimate suitable genome coverage filtering parameters.
+* Description: These plot are based on per-individual coverage and heterozygosity values for all 5 kb windows, and can be used to (a) confirm, or identify mistakes, in the sexing of invididuals and to (b) identify samples where the alignment was not successful (i.e. low coverage).

 ----